BugFix/Lua_SciTE/Tabspaces.md

 	tab.indents=1
 	backspace.unindents=1
 should also set.<br />
-If&nbsp;&nbsp;<span style='font-family:"Courier New"'>tab.indents</span>&nbsp;&nbsp;is set then pressing tab within indentation whitespace indents by indent.size rather than inserting a tab character.
+If&nbsp;&nbsp;```tab.indents```&nbsp;&nbsp;is set then pressing tab within indentation whitespace indents by indent.size rather than inserting a tab character.
-If&nbsp;&nbsp;<span style='font-family:"Courier New"'>backspace.unindents</span>&nbsp;&nbsp;then pressing backspace within indentation whitespace unindents by indent.size rather than deleting the character before the caret.
+If&nbsp;&nbsp;```backspace.unindents```&nbsp;&nbsp;then pressing backspace within indentation whitespace unindents by indent.size rather than deleting the character before the caret.